learreDHDK/ccode/README.md

 				<td>Yes</td>
 			</tr>
 			<tr>
-				<td>5.2 Are there some agreements with some other partners in order to release the dataset with a reasonable price ?</td>
+				<td>5.2 Are there some agreements with some other partners in order to release the dataset with a reasonable price?</td>
 				<td></td>
 				<td></td>
 				<td></td>